 - low level stress/anxiety

 Academics is not the only focus here at U-Turn.
 There is an equal focus on the social and emotional well-being of our students.
-There are two Child and Youth Workers at each of our sites.
+There are Child and Youth Workers and a Social Worker at each of our sites.
 They are here to work through anything that arises with the students that doesn’t necessarily involve academics.
 Students focus on improving communication, making better choices and increasing self image as part of our holistic approach.

 We encourage daily kinetics activity as part of our wellness strategy.